-Calibration 62 Oligomer Recycling References: GRS-101-V4.0/RCS-101-V2.0 (A1) Situation: There is a lack of clarity regarding oligomer recycling.
-Previous guidance from Textile Exchange did not allow oligomers to be considered reclaimed/recycled.
+Calibration 62 Oligomer Recycling References: GRS-101-V4.0/RCS-101-V2.0 (A1) Situation: There is a lack of clarity regarding oligo Textile Exchange did not allow oligome mer recycling.
+Previous guidance from rs to be considered reclaimed/recycled.
 Interpretation: Oligomers produced during processing may be accepted as a reclaimed input under GRS and RCS.
 If the oligomers are purchased by a recycler they may be considered to be pre-consumer.
-Conformity and Iss sue Date: 7/2/2020 Status: Issued
+Conformity and Is sue Date: 7/2/2020 Status: Issued